twaddington/pdxroasters/README.md

 You should now be able to access the site in your browser by visiting `http://localhost:8000/` and the admin page by visiting `http://localhost:8000/admin/`.

 When anybody modifies the data models, you'll need to delete the `pdxroasters.db` and run `python manage.py syncdb`.

-### Updating CSS
+### Front End Assets

-After making changes to the site styles you'll need to regenerate the CSS from the SASS files.
-The preferred way to do this is using grunt:
+After making changes to Sass or JavaScript, you'll need to compile the changes.
+To do this, use npm:

     $ cd site/pdxroasters/static
+    $ npm install
-    $ grunt
+    $ npm run build

 Check-in the updated files when this process has completed.

+If you'll be doing several changes, you can also watch the files and recompile whenever they change:

+    $ npm run build:watch

 ### Deploying to Heroku